BayanGroup/nutch-custom-search/README.md

 concat | Concats its inputs by the provided delimiter. constant | Always returns a fixed constant. decode | Decodes the given url string. expr | Evaluates an expression using the current engine and returnes the list of result elements.
 The evaluation is done in the scope of current root.
-By default the document elemen is the root unless it is changed using for-each. fetch | Fetches a content from the given url and evaluates it with the specified engine. field-value | Returns the extracted value of the given field. first | Returns the first object in the list of its argument.
+By default the document elemen is the root unless it is changed using for-each, root attribute of document element, a fragment.
+By default expression "." refers to the current root. fetch | Fetches a content from the given url and evaluates it with the specified engine. field-value | Returns the extracted value of the given field. first | Returns the first object in the list of its argument.